Referring a Case to Student Citizenship

 Q. How long will it take to resolve the case?

-For formal complaints, the respondent will typically have ten Institute days to respond.
-For informal documentation, the Director will discuss a timeline with you.
+For complaints, the respondent will typically have five Institute days to respond after they meet with staff in OSC, which typically takes about five business days to schedule.
 Following the written response from the respondent, the COD Chair will review the complaint and your response and determine a method of resolving the case.

-If the case is resolved administratively, you will typically receive the outcome within two weeks of the respondent's response, although that may vary depending upon if MIT is in session.
+If the case is resolved administratively, you will typically receive the outcome as soon as possible of the respondent's response, although that may vary depending upon if MIT is in session.

-If the case is resolved in a hearing, the hearing will take place at least three days after receiving the respondent's written response, but typically it takes longer to accommodate the schedules of everyone in the hearing
+If the case is resolved in a hearing or a sanctioning panel, the hearing or panel will take place as soon as possible after receiving the respondent's written response, but typically it takes longer to accommodate the schedules of everyone in the hearing

 Q. What if I want to file referrals about multiple people?